Custom Packaging

 Print complexity is another major lever.
 One-color branding on Kraft board is typically much cheaper than full-coverage CMYK with spot colors, foil stamping, embossing, and soft-touch coating.
 Each added effect can require additional machine time, more handling, and tighter quality inspection.
 I’ve seen a clean black-on-natural Kraft package look more premium than a crowded full-color design simply because the design team chose one strong effect and executed it well.
 That kind of smart packaging design usually saves money too.

-Size and shape matter more than many buyers expect.
+Size and shape Matter More Than many buyers expect.
 Larger footprints consume more board, and odd dimensions can create waste on the sheet layout, which raises cost before printing even starts.
 A custom box with an internal divider and a molded pulp insert will use more material and more production minutes than a standard straight tuck carton.
 For custom printed boxes, every extra fold line, tuck flap, and locking feature adds complexity, and complexity always shows up somewhere on the invoice.

 Step-by-Step: How to Estimate Your Packaging Budget